eliseuegewarth/Seven-Keys/List of Variables/extras.md

 Directs to the main menu of the game.

 ##```void Extras::draw_self()```
-drow extras pinctures on the screen.
+Drow extras pinctures on the screen.

 ###Parameters
 ```c++